 Regrettably, you are placed at risk of being hurt or killed every time you travel on the streets in New York City and elsewhere.
 Bicycle accident injuries are normally serious and often include severe head trauma, temporary or permanent paralysis, fractured bones, and untimely death.
 If you were hurt or a loved one was killed in a bicycle accident that was caused by a negligent driver, you may be eligible to receive financial compensation for your injuries.
 A quality personal injury and accident law attorney can help.

 The caring lawyers at Korngut Paleudis LLC are available to assist the victims of unexpected bicycle and other accidents.
 Please contact the experienced New York City personal injury and accident law attorneys at Korngut Paleudis LLC to discuss how you can recover the financial compensation you deserve based upon the severity of your bicycle accident injuries.
 Our capable advocates have more than 45 years of experience helping clients who are located in New York, New Jersey, and Connecticut.
-To speak with a knowledgeable lawyer about your personal injury or wrongful death case, contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+To speak with a knowledgeable lawyer about your personal injury or wrongful death case, contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.